gravyboat/remote-first/README.md

 `pip install -r requirements.txt`, importing the schema to the appropriately named database
 (based on the conf), `sqlite3 db_remotefirst.db < schema.sql` by default while
-in the remote-first directory, and then running the main remotefirst.py file.
+in the remote-first directory, and then running the main remotefirst.py file `python remotefirst.py`.
 As noted above keep in mind that specific functionality is expected in terms of connectivity to Twitter and Stripe, you can easily modify these sections to exclude those requirements like I did during development.